zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

-* you can [add a new Artifact Store flavor](https://docs.zenml.io/extending-zenml/artifact-store) by defining a few basic IO operations and seamlessly transition your existing code to use the storage backend of your choice.
+* you can [add a new Artifact Store flavor](https://docs.zenml.io/extending-zenml/artifact-store) by defining a few basic IO operations and seamlessly transition your existing code to use the storage backend of your choice
 * if you need to use a custom pipeline orchestration tool that is not already included in ZenML's list of integrations, you can [write your own Orchestrator plugin](https://docs.zenml.io/extending-zenml/orchestrator)
-* to serve models using the model deployment tool of your choosing, the [Model Deployer interface can be extended](https://docs.zenml.io/extending-zenml/model-deployer) to accommodate any library or platform that serves that function.
+* to serve models using the model deployment tool of your choosing, the [Model Deployer interface can be extended](https://docs.zenml.io/extending-zenml/model-deployer) to accommodate any library or platform that serves that function

-The extensibility of ZenML gives ML practitioners the freedom of DYI with all the benefits of interoperability and makes ZenML a powerful tool for building MLOps systems specifically tailored to the needs of any ML project.
+The extensibility of ZenML gives ML practitioners the freedom of DIY with all the benefits of interoperability and makes ZenML a powerful tool for building MLOps systems specifically tailored to the needs of any ML project.